Updated: Dec 12, 2022

 First things first, we have written a complete guide for you to get started with green investing here.

 You can also join our waitlist linked here to know exactly when we launch our Climate Impact Investing app.
 The app makes Climate Impact Investing easy and accessible.

 With the Bloom app, you can start investing in green portfolios in minutes.

 Simply decide how much you want to invest to start with, and set up a monthly contribution.
 Then, choose between our balanced and high-growth portfolios according to your risk profile.

 And that’s it.
 From there, your money is automatically invested in a diversified portfolio of companies solving climate change across the globe and green bonds.

 You have full visibility on the companies you invest in, and you can track your impact.
 We will send you updates from the companies you invest in and measure your carbon savings.

 So what are you waiting for!
-Take a step towards making the world a better place today and join the climate impact investing movement by attending our impact investing community events here and joining our investing app waitlist here.
+Take a step towards making the world a better place today and join the climate impact investing movement by attending our impact investing community events here and download the app here.
 We can't wait for you to join us! 🚀